 For the rating task, we will compute a composite rating score for each participant, following Moreau et al. (2022; Batterink & Paller.
 2017, 2019), subtracting the mean rating for foils (partwords and non-words) from the mean rating score for words.
-For the target detection task, we will calculate a RT facilitation score for each participant (Batterink & Paller 2019; Moreau et al., 2022), by subtracting the RTs for the third syllable from the RTs for the first syllable and dividing this by the RTs for the first syllable: (RT facilitation = ($RT{S1} - RT{S3}$)/ RT{S1}), which accounts for individual baseline RTs.
-We will conduct Bayesian correlation analyses between the overall WLI in the structured condition, the rating score, and the RT facilitation score is related to subsequent SL performance.
-We will perform these correlations using the statistical software JASP (JASP Team, 2023), adhering to the uniform default prior $\kappa = 1$.
+For the target detection task, we will calculate a RT facilitation score for each participant (Batterink & Paller 2019; Moreau et al., 2022), by subtracting the RTs for the third syllable from the RTs for the first syllable and dividing this by the RTs for the first syllable: $(RT facilitation = (RT{S1} - RT{S3})/RT{S1})$, which accounts for individual baseline RTs.
+We will conduct Bayesian correlation analyses between the overall WLI in the structured condition, the rating score, and the RT facilitation score to determine whether individual variability in neural entrainment during exposure is related to subsequent SL performance.
+We will perform these correlations using the statistical software JASP (JASP Team, 2023).
+The prior distribution for correlations in JASP is described by a beta-distribution centered around zero and with a width parameter (κ) of 1 as the default (see Figure 4).
+The width is inversely related to the parameters of the beta distribution.
+For instance, a prior weight of 0.5 generates a beta(2,2) stretched from -1 to 1 (2 = 1/0.5).
+In this case, the beta distribution is cut in half at 0, because we only hypothesize positive correlations.
+Since the effects in Batterink and Paller (2017) were r = 0.32 for the rating task, and r = 0.42for the TDT, we will , adhering adhere to the uniform default the prior $\kappa = 0.5$, which places